andburch/_posts/2018-09-28-honeyimages.md

 ## Western/Global Depictions

 So I think a good moniker for these ants would be something like “Public Mysteries.”
-Everybody (at least in Australia) is at least familiar with them, but… does anybody really KNOW them, maaaaan?
-As few ants are, they exist as an actual public presence.
+Everybody (at least in Australia) is partially familiar with them, but… does anybody really KNOW them, maaaaan?
+As few ants manage, these ants exist as an actual public presence.

 Case in point: THERE ARE GIANT, BEAUTIFUL MURALS DEDICATED TO THEIR GREATNESS!